leonid-shevtsov/perplexport/README.md

 ### Troubleshooting

-If the browser doesn't open at all, or opens and closes instantly, try `npx puppeteer browsers install chrome`.
+- If the browser doesn't open at all, or opens and closes instantly, try `npx puppeteer browsers install chrome`.
+- Puppeteer doesn't like to be ran from a global installation, so perhaps try cloning the project and running it this way.

 ## Development setup